demizer/apc/README.rst

 * Built packages are saved to the stage directory.

 * The user then should inspect the output in the stage directory.

-  What I like to do is open a few packages in vim and inspect the .PKGINFO in the compressed archive to make sure I didn't miss anything and that there are no errors.

-  This is also a great time to use namcap_.

 * The repo subcommand can then be used to add packages from the stage to a targeted repository.